 Psychological research suggests that negativity bias impacts our motivation and ability to complete tasks.
 We have more motivation to complete a job when we are trying to avoid a loss than if we are motivated by a means to gain something.
 Based on whether an action is framed in a positive or negative context can change how driven we are to complete a task.9

 To avoid negativity bias, we must first understand the bias and acknowledge how it can develop in our thinking and decision-making.
 Once a general understanding grows, we can do the following to avoid negative bias:

-A study conducted in 2011 by Kiken and Shook found that practicing mindful breathing, a form of meditation, increased positive judgments, and engaged higher levels of optimism in participants.
-Compared to other control groups, participants who practiced mindful breathing performed better at tests where they were required to categorize positive stimuli.
-Researchers identified that mindfulness practice led to significant positive impacts on the negativity bias.11
+A study conducted in 2011 by Kiken and Shook found that practicing mindful breathing, a form of meditation, increased positive judgments and engaged higher levels of optimism in participants.
+Compared to other control groups, participants who practiced mindful breathing performed better at tests requiring them to categorize positive stimuli.
+Researchers identified that mindfulness practice significantly impacts the negativity bias.11